 One of the more convoluted yet rewarding opportunities of as a freelancer is the freedom in your own schedule.
 This is especially true when working online, since most digital products may be created at any point from any computer.
 This means freelance writers, designers, and developers are constantly working towards a better means of communication.

 At times this can lead to 3rd party solutions or even creating your own software out of desperation.
 But ultimately the largest goal should be security in your own accounts, and with your clients.
-In this article I want to discuss a few ideas on security which are geared towards freelancers.
+In this article I want to discuss a few security tips which are geared towards freelancers.
 Although the Internet has become a much safer place over the years, there are still a lot of pitfalls to worry about.

 Changing your Account Passwords